Zhuzhou Hunan, China Travel Guide

 China Post (中国邮政) is the national postal service.
 Post offices are available for sending letters and parcels, both domestically and internationally.

-Atms are easy to find in banks, shopping malls, and convenience stores.
+Atms are easy to it's found in banks, shopping malls, and local stores.
 Watch for signs indicating acceptance of international cards (Visa, Mastercard, Plus, Cirrus).
 Banking hours generally follow standard business hours.

 A Virtual Private Network (VPN) is necessary to access blocked international sites and apps.
 Install and test a reputable VPN on all devices BEFORE arriving in China.
 Services can be inconsistent or blocked if you try to download them within China.